genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 ## Version conventions

 - `latest` is an alias for the most recent stable version of an image.
 Use it for exploration and development.
 - Specific tags (for example, `0.0.7`) pin the job to a particular image version.
-Use them in production pipelines where reproducibility matters.
+Use them when you need to reproduce a previous result - the exact image and version used in any job are recorded in its logs.

 ---